 Cook the Burgers and Mushrooms

 Flip burgers and add mushrooms.
-Cook until mushrooms are brown and burgers reach a minimum internal temperature of 160 degrees, 4-5 minutes.
+Stir mushrooms occasionally until browned and burgers reach a minimum internal temperature of 160 degrees, 4-5 minutes.
 Burgers may finish before mushrooms are done browning.

-Transfer burgers to a plate and top with sliced white cheddar.
+Transfer burgers to a plate and top each with a white cheddar slice.